Feature #1525

 But I see your problem: you can’t have an computation stack as we’re living in model space.
 But we could implement a simple rejection method, right?
 It would only require that we know the maximum Aeff value.

-#10 Updated by Mayer Michael about 9 years ago
+#10 Updated by Mayer Michael over 9 years ago

 Can’t we copy basically the mc method from GCTABackground3D?
 But I see your problem: you can’t have an computation stack as we’re living in model space.
 But we could implement a simple rejection method, right?
 It would only require that we know the maximum Aeff value.